Rhino Rescue Vented Chest Seal Review

 What rating did the RHINO RESCUE Vented Chest Seal earn?

-4.4 out of 5 โ full marks for shipping the correct design class as a sterile twin pack at $14.99, with a deduction for the sparse published specifications beyond vent count and pack size.
+a published star rating โ full marks for shipping the correct design class as a sterile twin pack at the listed price, with a deduction for the sparse published specifications beyond vent count and pack size.

 Leave a comment